akien-mga/godot-old-wiki/command_line.md

+**Important:** This wiki is soon going to be taken down, as the official documentation of the Godot project is now on http://docs.godotengine.org.

 # Command Line Tutorial

 Some developers like using the command line extensively.
 Godot is designed to be friendly to them, so here are the steps for working entirely from the command line.
 Given the engine relies on little to no external libraries, initialization times are pretty fast, making it suitable for this workflow.